-32 Hearing Protection 33 Clearance To Fire The RCO must confirm with the Range Control for clearance to commence live firing, this will only occur once the Danger Area is clear.
-34 Additional Tasks The RCO is to determine the changeover plan for the sentries.
-Procedures During Firing 35 Communication Failure The RCO must stop firing if they identify that they do not have communication with Range Control.
-Live firing may not take place until communications at re-established.
-36 Check Firing If a check fire comes from Range Control, the RCO should unload and clear weapons.
+Ensure when firing at 800-1000 yards the two road barriers are manned throughout firing at these distances.
+When 8.59mm/338 is fired the sea danger area must be clear of all Shipping personnel and animals, this will be controlled by Range Control in conjunction with the two lookout towers and the Firing Point officer engaged in any 8.59mm/338 firing, if the sea danger area is breached firing will cease immediately and will not commence until the Sea/Land danger area is clear, the clearance to commence firing will only come from Range Control.
+Procedures During Firing 33 Communication Failure The RCO must stop firing if they identify that they do not have communication with Range Control.
+Live firing may not take place again until the communications are re-established.
+34 Check Firing If a check fire comes from Range Control, the RCO should unload and clear weapons.
 Weapons must not be reloaded until they have received confirmation to continue firing.
-37 Waiting Details Waiting details are to be positioned at the rear of the range.
-Waiting details are 00 DCOs Losstian not to be issued ammo, until they are called forward as the next firing detail.
-38 RCOs Location The RCO is to be located on the relevant firing point.
-This is for safety and 20 Control Of Meanana control reasons.
-39 Control Of Weapons The RCO is to ensure the users maintain full control of weapons during all drills.
-40 Change Of In the event of a changeover of RCOs the RASP/RSD is to be signed by the 70 Appointment new Senior Planning Officer.
-The new RCO must have sufficient loca knowledge, experience and information of the plan to efficiently and safely conduct the range.
-MOD Form 1930 must be amended by the Senior Planning Officer and copied to Range Control.
-41 Fire On The Range fire.
+35 Waiting Details Waiting details are to be positioned at the rear of the range.
+Waiting details are not to be issued ammo, until they are called forward as the next firing detail.
+36 RCOs Location The RCO is to be located on the relevant firing point and not in the console building.
+This is for safety and control reasons.
+37 Control Of Weapons The RCO is to ensure the users maintain full control of weapons during all drills.
+38 Change Of Appointment In the event of a changeover of RCOs the RASP/RSD is to be signed by the new RCO.
+The new RCO must have sufficient local knowledge, experience and information of the plan to efficiently and safely conduct the range.
+39 Fire On The Range The user is not to move forward into the Range Danger Area in the event of a fire.
 They are to assist Range Control as necessary, using the fire beaters provided.
-Procedures After Firing 42 Finished Firing The RCO is to inform the Range Control when they have completed all live firing.
-43 Clean Range The RCO is to ensure that the range is handed back in a clean and tidy condition.
-44 damage etc condition of the range.
-Any damage that occurred during the range period L must be reported to Range Control 45 MOD Form 906A (Land The RCO is to fill in all of the necessary details in the MoD Form 906A, which Range Log) includes any incidents/accidents that occurred.
+Procedures After Firing 40 Finished Firing The RCO is to inform the Range Control when they have completed all live firing.
+41 Clean Range The RCO is to ensure that the range is handed back in a clean and tidy condition.
+42 Handover Range / damage etc The RCO is not to leave the range until the Range warden is satisfied with the condition of the range.
+Any damage that occurred during the range period must be reported to Range Control 43 MOD Form 906A/906 (Land Range Log) The RCO is to fill in all of the necessary details in the MoD Form 906A/ 906, which includes any incidents/accidents that occurred.